viamrobotics/docs/docs/getting-started/app-usage.md

 Click on the **Generate Key** button to generate a new key.

 {{% alert title="Caution" color="caution" %}}
-Be cautious when using *robot part secret keys* in code.
+Be cautious when sharing *robot part secret keys* in your code or messages.

 Do not make a valid key publicly available, as any entity attempting to access your robot who has this token will be authenticated, compromising the security of your system.